raghav2512/covid-19-tracker/README.md

 ## Project stack

-This amazon clone has been created in js through and through.
-At the front end React has been used.
+This covid-19-tracker has been created using React.
 Deployment has been done using firebase.

 ## [Frontend]